Robotics > KUKA Robotics integration

 - Change management processes

-- Training for maintenance personnel
+- Training for maintenance staff

 - Incident response procedures